-No cash was paid for interest or income taxes during the three months ended March 31, 2023 and 2022.
+No cash was paid for interest or income taxes during the periods presented.

-Notes to the Condensed Interim Consolidated Financial Statements March 31, 2023 and 2022 (Expressed in Canadian dollars) (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements June 30, 2023 and 2022 (Expressed in Canadian dollars) (Unaudited)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 BeMetals Corp. ("BeMetals" or "the Company") is a base and precious metals exploration and development company listed on the TSX Venture Exchange ("TSX-V") under the symbol 'BMET' and also trades on the OTCQB in the US under the symbol 'BMTLF' and on the Frankfurt Stock Exchange in Germany under the symbol '10I.F'.
 The Company has five gold exploration projects in Japan and holds an option agreement to acquire an interest in a mineral project in Zambia.
 Pursuant to the option agreement, the Company has rights to acquire a majority interest in the Pangeni copper exploration project (the "Pangeni Copper Project") on the western extension of the Zambian Copperbelt (Note 4).
 The Company will continue to evaluate other potential precious and base metals acquisition opportunities.